 What is the difference between lateral release and lateral retinacular lengthening?

-The lateral retinacular lengthening procedure allows the surgeon to control the tension in the retinaculum, so that the patella is in a better position but the lateral retinaculum is still functioning as a guy rope.
+The lateral retinacular lengthening procedure allows the surgeon to control the tension in the lateral retinaculum, so that the patella is in a better position but the lateral retinaculum is still functioning as a guy rope.

 Forum discussions